etruel/visual-builder-for-contact-form-7/readme.txt

 == Changelog ==

 = 2.1 =
-* Improvement the text editor to works with js and css: You can now change order like any field.
+* Improvement the text editor to works with javascript.
+You can now change order like any field.
+* Improvement the text editor retain the css in the top of the form.
 * Tweak, Option to refresh the visual form.
 * Tweak, by adding nonces to the AJAX requests.